sagemath/sagewiki_to_gh-2022-10-10/interact/graph_theory.md

 == Animations of Graph Minors ==
 by Pablo Angulo

-Note: you should "Upload" or "Create a new file" called wagner.sage with the following [[interact/graph_theory/wagner.sage| content of wagner.sage]], and then you can use the code below:
+Note: you should use "Upload" or "Create a new file" to attach to the worksheet a file called wagner.sage with the following [[interact/graph_theory/wagner.sage| content]], and then you can use the code below:

 {{{
 attach(DATA + 'wagner.sage')
 graph_list = {'CompleteGraph4':graphs.CompleteGraph(4),